wahur666/slavir/roadmap.md

 ## Building

-- [X] Add unit building requirement before creating units
-- [ ] Hide enemy buildings when not visible
+- [x] Hide enemy buildings when not visible

 ## Units